Home • Welcome to ALSO!

 • Uniform Commercial Driver's License Act

-This act is not one of the NCCUSL-recommended uniform laws.
+This act is not one of the Uniform Law Commission-recommended uniform laws.
 The enactment of uniform state laws on the licensing of commercial drivers is prompted by a Congressional mandate (see 49 U.S.C. § 31301 et seq.).

 Colorado: Colo.
 Rev. Stat. § 38-33.3-101 et seq.